 As such, owning these, trading, investing or just keeping up with the non-stop news can be a bit hard.

 This is where dedicated cryptocurrency apps come in, letting people easily navigate the waters and make different financial decisions.

 By using our carefully selected list of the best cryptocurrency apps in 2022, you can narrow down your choices and find the app best suited for your requirements.

 Cryptocurrency apps are dedicated programs that aggregate information from different reliable sources and give you the ease of being operable from different devices, cutting down on the effort and time used.

 It depends on the app.
 An exchange app will usually ask for KYC while a simple news app for crypto will not require any verification process.

-Decentralised Finance allows for using different financial instruments and operations without the need of an intermediary such as taking loans, yield farming etc. a DeFi app is one dedicated to such function(s).
+Decentralised Finance allows for using different financial instruments and operations without the need of an intermediary such as taking loans, yield farming, etc. A DeFi app is one dedicated to such function(s).

 Decentralised apps use the blockchain itself to run, giving them the same security and efficiency of the network.

-Depends on the app.
+Depends on the crypto app.
 Trading apps mostly don’t allow you to, while you can create as many wallets as you want.

 Ask the sender for the transaction ID and use it on the relevant blockchain explorer to know updates.